segmentio/kafka-go/README.md

 the Go standard library to make it easy to use and integrate with existing software.

+#### Note:

+In order to better align  with our newly adopted Code of Contact, the kafka-go project has renamed our default branch to `main`.
+For the full details of our Code Of Conduct see [this](./CODE_OF_CONDUCT.md) document.

 ## Migrating to 0.4

 Version 0.4 introduces a few breaking changes to the repository structure which